-Using a parallel multidisciplinary strategy, (including drawing, found objects, videos and installations) allows him to keep an open-ended involuntary approach to materials and ideas.
+Using a parallel multidisciplinary strategy, (including drawing, found objects, photography, videos and installations) allows him to keep an open-ended involuntary approach to materials and ideas.
 The concept of Systemic Information Exchange is at the underbelly of his practice, often using the correlation of the word and the image as a basis for scrutinizing the polarity of Collective and Individual consciousness in our globally constructed societies.

 He currently divides his time between Nurnberg, Germany and Connecticut, U.S.